About us

 Liam - the official "recorder" for St Ives.
 If you tell him that you saw something but he doesn't believe that you saw what you say you saw, forget it - you didnt see it

 James - rare bird finder extraordinaire.
 When he can be bothered.
+Appears in St Ives when the wind is in the right direction ...
 If you've lost a Swift (any sp) ask for James

-Adam - our "Inshore Wingman" and other photographer.
+Adam - our "Inshore Wingman" and the other photographer in the group.
 Finder of Pomarine Skuas and swimming tortoises - as long as they are no more than 50 yards out

 "I never realised there was so much birdlife around St Ives until I joined this group!
 A friendly and knowledgeable bunch."